-12. Brand Reputation and Trademark Protection
+13. Brand Reputation and Trademark Protection

 The Corporation promotes nationally branded, non-proprietary products as well as proprietary products.
 Damage to the reputation of any of these brands, or to the reputation of any supplier or manufacturer of these brands, could negatively impact consumer opinion of the Corporation or the related products, which could have an adverse impact on the financial performance of the Corporation.
 The Corporation strives to mitigate such risks by selecting only those products from suppliers that strategically complement Corby's existing brand portfolio and by actively monitoring brand advertising and promotion activities.
-The Corporation registers trademarks, as applicable, while constantly watching for and responding to competitive threats, as necessary.
+Additionally, although the Corporation registers trademarks, as applicable, it cannot be certain that trademark registrations will be issued with respect to all of the Corporation's applications.
+Also while Corby constantly watches for and responds to competitive threats, as necessary, the Corporation cannot predict challenges to, or prevent a competitor from challenging the validity of any existing or future trademark issued or licensed to Corby.

-13. Information Technology
+14. Information Technology and Cyber Security

 The Corporation uses technology supplied by third parties, both related and non-related, to support operations and invests in information technology to improve route to market, reporting, analysis, and marketing initiatives.
 Issues with availability, reliability and security of systems and technology could adversely impact the Corporation's ability to compete resulting in corruption or loss of data, regulatory related issues, litigation or brand reputation damage.
-With the fast paced changing nature of the technology environment including digital marketing the Corporation works with our third parties to maintain policies, processes and procedures to help secure and protect these information systems as well as consumer, corporate and employee data.
+With the fast-paced changing nature of the technology environment including digital marketing the Corporation works with these third parties to maintain policies, processes and procedures to help secure and protect these information systems as well as consumer, corporate and employee data.

-14. Valuation of Goodwill and Intangible Assets
+15. Valuation of Goodwill and Intangible Assets

 Goodwill and intangible assets account for a significant amount of the Corporation's total assets.
-Goodwill and intangible assets are subject to impairment tests which involve the determination of fair value.
+Goodwill and intangible assets are subject to impairment tests that involve the determination of fair value.
 Inherent in such fair value determinations are certain judgments and estimates including, but not limited to, projected future sales, earnings and capital investment; discount rates; and terminal growth rates.
 These judgments and estimates may change in the future due to uncertain competitive market and general economic conditions, or as the Corporation makes changes in its business strategies.
 Given the current state of the economy, certain of the aforementioned factors affecting the determination of fair value may be impacted and, as a result, the Corporation's financial results may be adversely affected.

-The following chart summarizes Corby's goodwill and intangible assets and details the amounts associated with each brand (or basket of brands) and market:

-Carrying V alues as at Ju ne 30, 201
+The following table summarizes Corby's goodwill and intangible assets and details the amounts associated with each brand (or basket of brands) and market as at June 30, 2018:

+C arrying \ /alues as at Jun e 30 , 2018

 Associated Brand Associated Market Goodwill Intangibles Total

-Various PR brands Canada \$ - \$ 30.6 \$ 30.6
+Various PR brands Canada \$ - \$ 18.8 \$ 18.8

 Lamb's rum United Kingdom (1) 1.4 11.8 13.2

+Ungava brands (2) Canada 5.1 3.2 8.3

+Foreign Affair Winery brands Canada 0.4 2.5

-Corby domestic brands Canada 1.9 - 1.9
+Other domestic brands Canada 1.9 - 1.9

-\$ 3.3 \$ 42.4 \$ 45.7
+\$ 8.8 \$ 36.3 \$ 42.2